-Chris Walther of Western Nevada Supply, third from left, presents a \$10,000 check to Great Basin College Foundation board of trustees President Kim Miller.
+Chris Watther of Western Nevada Supply, third from left, presents a \$10,000 check to Great Basin College Foundation board of trustees President Kim Miller.
 At left is foundation director John Patrick Rice and at right is GBC's Bret Murphy.
-CHANCELLOR'S CHALLENGE Western Nevada Supply donates \$10,000 to GBC ELKO - Western Nevada Supply Company donated \$10,000 to Great Basin foundation, Western Nevada Supply do-College Foundation to help fund the nated \$25,000 for materials to construct Electrical and Industrial Technology "Building B" in the College's Mark W. building on the college's Elko campus.
-Dawson Child Care Center.
-The center The donation will be matched dollar for provides preschool opportunities for dollar by Nevada System of Higher Education Chancellor Jim Rogers.
+CHANCELLOR'S CHALLENGE Western Nevada Supply donates \$10,000 to GBC ELKO - Western Nevada Supply Company donated \$10,000 to Great Basin College Foundation to help fund the Electrical and Industrial Technology building on the college's Elko campus.
+The donation will be matched dollar for dollar by Nevada System of Higher Education Chancellor Jim Rogers.
 "Western Nevada Supply is a longtime supporter of higher education in Nevada, and Great Basin College in particular," said GBC Foundation Executive Director John Patrick Rice.
 "Their gift is especially generous, and matched with the Chancellor's Challenge, brings us much closer to our \$500,000 goal."
-The private funding portion of the EIT building was spearheaded by Barrick Gold of North America Inc., and Newmont Mining Corp. in an unprecedented partnership to support Great Basin College nearly \$30,000.
-The challenge funds can Foundation, committing a total of \$200,000 to the project.
+The private funding portion of the EIT building was spearheaded by Barrick Gold of North America Inc., and Newmont Mining Corp. in an unprecedented partnership to support Great Basin College Foundation, committing a total of \$200,000 to the project.
 Barrick and Newmont have been active in inviting vendors whose businesses support the mining industry to join in the effort.
-In addition to its most recent gift to the young students, as well as laboratory learning space for GBC's Early Childhood Education Program.
+In addition to its most recent gift to the foundation, Western Nevada Supply donated \$25,000 for materials to construct "Building B" in the College's Mark W. Dawson Child Care Center.
+The center provides preschool opportunities for young students, as well as laboratory learning space for GBC's Early Childhood Education Program.
 The company also has supported other foundation fund-raising efforts at Great Basin College and in other communities across northern Nevada.
 Chancellor Rogers agreed to match major gifts of \$1,000 or more to the Great Basin College Foundation.
 He will match up to \$100,000 in donations.
-In the few weeks the Challenge has been under way it has been met by several businesses and individuals, totaling be directed at any one of the foundation's several funding options.
-For more information on supporting Great Basin College Foundation, call 753-3-21-07 Criminal justice program gains support of local law enforcement ELKO - The Elko Police Officers Protective Association recently established a scholarship with Great Basin College Foundation for students wishing to study criminal justice at Great Basin College.
+In the few weeks the Challenge has been under way it has been met by several businesses and individuals, totaling nearly \$30,000.
+The challenge funds can be directed at any one of the foundation's several funding options.
+For more information on supporting Great Basin College Foundation, call 753-2246.

+Criminal justice program gains support of local law enforcement ELKO - The Elko Police Officers Protective Association recently established a scholarship with Great Basin College Foundation for students wishing to study criminal justice at Great Basin College.
 Elko police Sgt.
 Mark Butterfield told GBC Foundation staff the department is interested in developing dedicated, welltrained law enforcement professionals, according to a statement from GBC.
 The \$1,500 scholarship will be awarded yearly to an incoming freshman at GBC who is a graduate of an Elko County school.
 The student must be enrolled full-time and studying criminal justice.
 The successful candidate will have a 3.0 GPA. submit a resume detailing extracurricular and community involvement and two letters of reference.
 They also must pass a background check.
-Students interested in the scholarship should contact the Office of Student Financial Services Law Enforcement or
+Students interested in the scholarship should contact the Office of Student Financial Services